thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 From the Babylonian exile to the decrees of Roman governors, from the temple records of Herod to the shipwreck of Paul in Acts, we find time and again that the Bible aligns with the known contours of ancient history.
 Non-Christian sources confirm names, titles and events.
-Archaeology supports its claims.
+Archaeology supports its accounts.
 And the consistency of independent eyewitness testimony adds weight to its central message.

 Faith may go beyond evidence - but for the Bible, it is not separated from it.
 The Scriptures are not only theologically rich - they are historically anchored.